andreaferretti/paths-js/README.md

 ### Bower and RequireJS ###

-Paths.js is distributed with [bower] [11], so you can install it with
+Paths.js is distributed with [bower](http://bower.io/), so you can install it with

     bower install paths-js

 It is comprised of various AMD modules.
-If you use [RequireJS] [12], you can use a configuration such as
+If you use [RequireJS](http://requirejs.org/), you can use a configuration such as

     require.config({
       'paths': 'components/paths-js/dist/amd'